TommesJay/website/source/en/evacuation-simulation-hanse-sail.md

 Photo by Stefan Leitmannslehner, [Qounts](http://www.qounts.com/)

 The festival takes place every year since 1991 on the second weekend of August in the area of the [Rostock city harbor](https://de.wikipedia.org/wiki/Rostocker_Stadthafen).
-Hier:
-Visitors have the unique chance to experience the traditional seafaring as sailors on ships first-hand.
+Visitors have the unique opportunity to experience the traditional seafaring on ships first-hand, becoming sailors themselves.
 But also on land there are numerous stages, market stalls and rides.
 The festival is visited by approximately one million people annually.

 ## Analysis and optimization of escaping routes